Ryandev-ries/Ryandev-ries/README.md

 i'm a student who loves coding

-*   🌍  I'm based in Nairobi
+*   🌍  I stay in Nairobi
 *   ✉️  You can contact me at [devriesryan82@gmail.com](mailto:devriesryan82@gmail.com)
 *   🧠  I'm learning more on coding languages
 *   ⚡  im an nerd..., tellnoone### Skills